 Because the valuation allowance on a substantial portion of our U.S. deferred tax assets was reversed at the end of 2009, the tax provision for periods ending December 31, 2009 and prior included a benefit from the utilization of U.S. net operating losses.
-The tax provision for periods after December 31, 2009 does not include this benefit.
+The tax provision against our U.S. earnings for periods after December 31, 2009 does not include this benefit.

-The tax provision for the three and six months ended June 30, 2010 is principally attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
-The second quarter of 2010 provision also includes a benefit of \$796 attributable to the release of a valuation allowance on certain non-US deferred tax assets.
-The tax provision for the three and six months ended June 30, 2009 is principally attributable to entities in certain foreign jurisdictions who reported profitability during the period as well as U.S. federal alternative minimum tax and certain state income taxes.
+The tax provision for the three and nine months ended September 30, 2010 is principally attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
+The tax provision for the three and nine months ended September 30, 2009 is principally attributable to entities in certain foreign jurisdictions who reported profitability during the period as well as U.S. federal alternative minimum tax and certain state income taxes.